haseab/APP/README.md

 If there are no changes you should see <code>Data is identical.
 No Data changed</code>

-However if there **are** changes, then the following example will be seen:
+However if there **are** changes, then the following output will be seen:

 ![](https://github.com/haseab/ABC/blob/master/images/Github_datachange.png)